DIY Wooden Pumpkins… Rustic Farmhouse Style

 Measure Twice, Cut Once

-The fence pickets sizes you’ll need for this wooden pumpkin project are as follows.
+The fence picket sizes you’ll need for this wooden pumpkin project are as follows.

 Sanding Your Boards

-Once you have the wooden pumpkin pieces cut to the appropriate lengths, give them a good sanding with a 22o grit sandpaper first.
+Once you have the wooden pumpkin pieces cut to the appropriate lengths, give them a good sanding with 220 grit sandpaper first.
 This will remove a bit of the weathered gray (and splinters) but what’s leftover is amazing!
 Bits of warm wood and weathered gray goodness.
 It’s the perfect look for my farmhouse porch.
-I used my electric sander but you can always do it by hand.
+I used my electric sander, but you can always do it by hand.

 Gluing The Wooden Pumpkins Together

 I assembled the pieces from small to large from the bottom up and then in reverse order to create the shape of a pumpkin.
 Really cool, huh?
-I added Gorilla Wood Glue between each board and allowed them to thoroughly dry.
+I added Gorilla Wood Glue between each board and allowed them to dry thoroughly.

 That’s what I’m talking about… DIY wooden pumpkins!
 These will be perfect on my front porch display.
 Are these not the cutest ever?
 These were so simple and easy to make.
 I added a simple raffia bow around the base of the knob for some extra cuteness.